AmayaFramework/amaya-core/README.md

 There are 6 actions in total.
 All their names are described in the Stage enum.
 In this order they are executed:
-<p>Input actions:</p>
+<p>Actions:</p>

 * FindRouteAction (Not implemented)
 * ParseRequestAction (Not implemented)
 * ParseRequestBodyAction (receives: returns RequestData, returns RequestData)
 * ParseRequestCookiesAction (Not implemented)
 * InvokeControllerAction (receives: RequestData, returns HttpResponse)

-<p>Output actions:</p>

-* CheckResponseAction (receives: PipelineResult, returns HttpResponse)
 * ParseResponseCookiesAction (receives: HttpResponse, returns HttpResponse)

-Also included in the standard delivery are 4 additional debugging actions that will be automatically added when the appropriate configuration is enabled in the config.
+Also included in the standard delivery are 3 additional debugging actions that will be automatically added when the appropriate configuration is enabled in the config.

 <p>Input actions:</p>